hacknlove/orgasmoproject/docs/GettingStarted/Drivers.md

 If you want to create an internal driver, create a folder in the `/drivers` tree, _for instance `/drivers/my-driver`_

-Then create a file for each driver's method you want to define.
+Then create a file for each driver's method you intend to define.

-The file name must end with `.export.{js,tx}`, and the path of the method on the driver will match the path+filename of the file on the driver's folder.
+The file name must end with `.export.{js,tx}`.

+The path of the method on the driver matches the full path+filename of the file on the driver's folder.

 _`/drivers/my-driver/page/getPageConfig.export.ts` will define the method `page.getPageConfig` for the driver `my-driver`_

-## Driver Overriding
+## Driver composition

-Driver overriding is the mechanism by which the methods of the overriging driver replace the methods of the overrided driver.
+Driver composition is the mechanism by which the actual driver takes methods from many drivers.

-There are two kinds of Driver Overriding:

-- Implicit: You set one driver name, and use the implicit overriding methods.
-- Explicit: You set a comma separated list of drivers, that will combine into one.

-### Implicit Overriding

-#### Common directory
+### Common directory

-All the methods that you define in the `/drivers/common` folder will automatically overload the same methods of the driver in use.
+No matter what driver(s) do you set, all the methods defined inside the `/drivers/common` directory will be loaded into the actual driver.

-#### Internal driver named after an External driver
+### Internal driver named after an External driver

-If you create an internal driver with the same name as an external driver, the internal driver will override the external driver.
+When the same driver name can identify both an external driver and an internal driver, methods from both drivers will be loaded into the actual driver.

+This is very convenient for override an external driver.

-_For instance the file `/drivers/@orgasmo/mongo/page/getPageConfig.export.js` will override the method `page.getPageConfig` of the driver `@orgasmo/mongo`_
+_For instance the file `/drivers/@orgasmo/mongo/page/getPageConfig.export.js` would override the method `page.getPageConfig` of the driver `@orgasmo/mongo`_

-#### Overriding order

-The order of the overriding is:

-1. common
-2. internal
-3. external

-### Explicit Overriding

-If you set a list of comma separated drivers like `ORGASMO_DRIVER=driver1,driver2,driver3` the drivers will override each other from right to left, so considering the previous example `driver3` will override `driver2` and these two will override `driver1`

-#### Overriding Order

-The implicit overriding still works with the same order.
-Just expand internal and external with the list.

-In the previous example the Overriding order is:
+### Overriding order

-1. common
-2. internal driver3
-3. internal driver2
-4. internal driver1
-5. external driver 3
-6. external driver 2
-7. external driver 1
+When more than one driver defines the same method, one of those definitions will be used.

+The overriding cascades from left to right, external to internal, being common the last one.

-This means that when calling a method, the method used will be the one for the first driver (in that order) that defines it.
+The method used is the one from the last driver that defines it, because it overrides all the previous definitions.

 ## Required Methods